ttscoff/bunch/integration/url-handler.md

 `file`
 : (_String_) Either an absolute path or a path relative to the configured Bunch folder.
 If this is provided, any `txt` parameter will be ignored
+: Only one file may be specified per call

 `txt`
 : (_String_) URL encoded text text contents to process as if read from a file